sajidhamdard/learnjavascript/notes/01-introduction-english.md

 A high-level programming language is a type of programming language that is designed to be easy for humans to read and write.
 It provides a higher level of abstraction from the computer's hardware and is typically easier to learn and use than low-level languages.
 Examples of high-level languages include Python, Java, C#, and JavaScript.

-### What is machine level language or Low level languages?
+### What is machine level language or Low level language?

 A machine-level language, also known as low-level language, is a type of programming language that is closer to the machine's hardware and operates directly on the computer's processor.
 It is less human-readable and requires more knowledge of the computer's architecture.
 Examples of low-level languages include assembly language and machine code.